Fetchinator7/Video-Upload-Editor/README.md

 ## Launching it

-To run the application, double-click/open the `run.sh` file.
+To run the application on Mac double-click/open the `run.sh` file, but on Windows you need to open the `run_scripts` folder and double-click/open `run_server.sh` and `run_start.sh`.
 You can also add an alias to that file on the dock or desktop to speed up the start process.
 The application window should open automatically in the computer's default web browser, but it may take a few seconds.
 If it doesn't open automatically, open it by manually going to [localhost:3000](http://localhost:3000/).